sbn-psi/pdsppi-review-website/README.md

 ## How To Run

 This web application was designed to run in a docker container (see Dockerfile for an example setup file).
-Before modifying this code, it is adviseable to review Wagtail's [getting started documentation](https://docs.wagtail.io/en/stable/getting_started/tutorial.html).
+Before modifying this code, it is advisable to review Wagtail's [getting started documentation](https://docs.wagtail.io/en/stable/getting_started/tutorial.html).

 You can run a local instance of the web application for testing by running the following commands as listed in the Wagtail documentation.